vnsupara/body-fat-prediction-analysis/README.md

 ## Research Question
-Can we use BMI and Age to accurately predict the percentage of body fat?
+Can we use BMI and Age to accurately predict the percentage of body fat in men?

 # Overview
 A statistical analysis using Linear and Logistic Regression to determine the efficacy of BMI and Age as predictors for Body Fat percentage.
 Includes data cleaning, outlier removal (IQR), and visualization.